 For a list of Virginia economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

 Virginia Economic Development Incentive Grant (VEDIG): A discretionary investment performance grant program designed to assist and encourage companies to invest and create new employment opportunities by locating significant headquarters, administrative or service sector operations in Virginia.
-Eligible projects must meet minimum requirements for capital investment and job creation.
+Eligible projects must meet minimum requirements for capital investment, job creation, and salary.

 Major Eligible Employer Grant (MEE): A discretionary performance incentive designed to encourage significant capital investment and job creation, by Virginia manufacturers and other basic employers, to grow in Virginia rather than another state or country.